-5 Submission
+4 Submission

 All work should be submitted as usual via Canvas.
 The written solutions should be in the form of a PDF file.
 The code and data files should be put in a .zip or tar.gz compressed archive file and submitted.
 All files necessary to compile and run your code should be included in the archive, including those that were furnished in the assignment directory and not modified.
 The idea is that the grader should be able to unpack your archive on the Zoo, type make, and your code should compile and link without errors and produce executable files snakeoil and bruteforce.
-Please do not include derived .o or executable files.
+Please do not submit generated .o, executable files, or hidden files that your IDE might generate.
 The grader will recompile them from your source files.